timacdonald/json-api/README.md

  - [ ] caching id and type
  - [ ] caching includes and fields
  - [ ] how it clears itself on toResponse
+ - [ ] asRelationship()
+ - [ ] that the goal is to have a consistent output at all levels, hence the maximal dataset for empty values
+ - [ ] Link object and meta